Resource 1: Making Science relevant

 Write about examples of science around them (e.g. chemical change in the kitchen or forces on the football field) or to bring materials to the classroom.

 Use local issues as a stimulus for creative written work, e.g. a letter to a newspaper or radio script on local environmental or health issues.

-- Interviews – one child could be the ‘expert’ and the interviewer can ask questions as if they were producing a news item for the radio.
+- Interviews – one child could be the ‘expert’ and the interviewer can ask questions as if it was a news item on the radio.

 - Pupils come to a decision about a local issue, e.g. health promotion or energy supply.